rust-lang/book/src/ch19-03-advanced-traits.md

 ```

 To disambiguate and tell Rust that we want to use the implementation of
+`Animal` for `Dog` as opposed to the implementation of `Animal` for some other
-`Animal` for `Dog`, we need to use fully qualified syntax.
-Listing 19-21
+type, we need to use fully qualified syntax.
+Listing 19-21 demonstrates how to
-demonstrates how to use fully qualified syntax.
+use fully qualified syntax.

 <span class="filename">Filename: src/main.rs</span>